Are you looking to learn some fascinating Fish River Canyon facts? Well, did you know it’s the second-largest canyon in the world?

 This place has been around since before the dinosaurs.
 The canyon is over 500 million years old, with part of the strata formed as far back as 650 million years ago.

-Visit the Grand Canyon and you either do the helicopter tour, or you walk to a few viewpoints in the stifling heat.
-Okay, there are some more serious hikes but the general impression is of noise, especially in the places that tour operators use.
+There are some more serious hikes, but the general impression is of noise, especially in the places that tour operators use.

 Viewpoints and scenery

-This can be a brutal landscape and you have to take every hike seriously, even if it is only for 20 minutes.
-Always carry water and wear strong shoes.
+This can be a brutal landscape, and you have to take every hike seriously, even if it is only for 20 minutes.
+Additionally, it’s best to carry water and wear strong shoes.

 Day hikes into the canyon

-Expect to be absolutely exhausted.
-But what an adventure!
-On the hike you can truly appreciate the canyon’s colours and details, notably how each line across the canyon wall is a slightly different hue.
+Expect to be absolutely exhausted, but what an adventure!
+On the hike, you can truly appreciate the canyon’s colors and details, notably how each line across the canyon wall is a slightly different hue.